In Stock

 Description

-Raspberry ‘Chilcotin’ (Rubus idaeus, family Rosaceae) is a deciduous perennial shrub that produces fruit on second-year canes (floricanes).
-It grows to around 1.5 m high and 50 cm wide, sometimes taller in ideal conditions.
-In spring, small white flowers appear on mature canes, followed by firm, glossy red berries of medium size and conical shape.
-A summer-fruiting dual cropper, it delivers a main harvest from December to January, with the potential for a smaller second crop in March when growing conditions are favourable.
-With fewer thorns than most raspberries and excellent home-garden performance, Chilcotin is a practical and rewarding variety for all skill levels.
+Raspberry ‘Chilcotin’ is a deciduous perennial shrub from the Rosaceae family that produces fruit on second-year canes, known as floricanes.
+In the first year, it grows primocanes that mature over winter and fruit the following season.
+In spring, small white flowers appear on floricanes, followed by firm, glossy red berries of medium size and conical shape.
+A summer-fruiting dual cropper, ‘Chilcotin’ produces a main harvest from December to January, with a smaller second crop possible in March when conditions allow.

 Uses and Nutritional Content